-With the extreme cold and snow bearing down on Central Virginia, plenty of people have the uncomfortable tasks of shoveling their driveways, cleaning ice off their cars, or paving a way through the yard for vertically-challenged pets.
+With the extreme temperatures bearing down on the Seacoast, plenty of people have the uncomfortable tasks of shoveling their driveways, cleaning ice off their cars, or paving a way through the yard for vertically-challenged pets.
+Sometimes even walking to and from the car can be a challenge, when precipitation is absent.
 When we spend too much time in the elements during extreme temperatures, we become vulnerable to exposure-related ailments, and in the winter, those are predominantly Hypothermia and Frostbite.

 With the assistance of CDC guidelines, we have compiled the main things you need to know about each condition, signs and symptoms, and what to do if you need to seek treatment.

 When exposed to cold temperatures, your body begins to lose heat faster than it can be produced.
 Prolonged exposure to cold will eventually use up your body’s stored energy.
 The result is hypothermia, or abnormally low body temperature.
 Body temperature that is too low affects the brain, making the victim unable to think clearly or move well.
 This makes hypothermia particularly dangerous because a person may not know it is happening and won’t be able to react.

 Hypothermia is most likely at very cold temperatures, but it can occur even at cool temperatures (above 40°F) if a person becomes chilled from rain, sweat, or submersion in cold water.

 Victims of hypothermia are often (1) elderly people with inadequate food, clothing, or heating; (2) babies sleeping in cold bedrooms; (3) people who remain outdoors for long periods—the homeless, hikers, hunters, etc.; and (4) people who drink alcohol or use illicit drugs.